Giving parents or carers knowledge to help their children stay safe and healthy at school

-- Diabetes treating teams are the health professionals who work with families to support and treat children and young people with diabetes.
-They are often hospital based, including a medical specialist (endocrinologist), diabetes educator and others.
-Diabetes treating teams play a significant role in developing the diabetes management plan.
-The diabetes management plan describes what is needed to manage the young person’s type 1 diabetes.
-It includes important information on the medical treatment the student needs, including understanding and monitoring blood glucose level ranges and how insulin is administered.
-It is important that the student’s diabetes treating team keep the plan updated as this is what parents/carers and the school will use to determine the support that will be provided in the school environment.
-The team has a role in providing information, advice and training to parents or carers and the school.
+- Clinical treating teams are the health professionals who work with families to support and treat children and young people with diabetes.
+They are often hospital-based, including a medical specialist (endocrinologist), credentialled diabetes educator and others.
+Clinical treating teams play a significant role in developing the diabetes management plan.
+The diabetes management plan describes what is needed to manage a child’s type 1 diabetes.
+It includes important information on the medical treatment the child needs, including understanding and monitoring blood glucose level ranges and how insulin is administered.
+It is important that the student’s clinical treating team keep the plan updated as this is what parents/carers and the school will use to determine the support that will be provided in the school environment.
+The team has a role in providing information, advice and training to parents/carers and the school.

 - Schools have an important role in ensuring that students with type 1 diabetes experience a supportive and inclusive learning environment, and a key aspect of this is ensuring that their health and care needs are accommodated.
-In order to ensure student’s with type 1 diabetes are able to participate fully in school life and reach their full learning potential, schools will at times need to make reasonable adjustments to support their students’ type 1 diabetes management.
-The school should discuss proposed adjustments with parents or carers and agree upon the supports that may be provided to a student with type 1 diabetes to enable them to participate fully in school and educational activities.
-This may include meeting the student’s daily health care needs, including support with monitoring blood glucose levels and administering insulin.
+In order to ensure students with type 1 diabetes are able to participate fully in school life and reach their full learning potential schools will at times need to make reasonable adjustments to support their students’ type 1 diabetes management.
+The school should discuss proposed adjustments with parents/carers and agree upon the supports that will be provided to a student with type 1 diabetes to enable them to participate fully in school and educational activities.
+This may include meeting the student’s daily health care needs; including support with monitoring blood glucose levels and administering insulin.

 The role of parents or carers

-Parents or carers of young people with type 1 diabetes have the overall responsibility for their child’s health and well-being.
-Parents/carers help make important decisions about their child’s health care and treatment, and advocate for their child’s best interests when working with other members of the school diabetes team.
+Parents or carers of children with type 1 diabetes have the overall responsibility for their child’s health and well-being.
+Parents/carers help make important decisions about their child’s health care and treatment and advocate for their child’s best interests when working with other members of the school diabetes team.

-Although parents or carers play an important role in terms of making decisions about their child’s type 1 diabetes, they should, alongside principals and designated staff, involve the young person as much as possible in decisions about managing their type 1 diabetes at school.
-As young people mature, so too will their capacity to make decisions and their ability to self-manage their type 1 diabetes.
+Although parents and carers play an important role in terms of making decisions about their child’s type 1 diabetes they should, alongside principals and designated staff, involve the child as much as possible in decisions about managing their type 1 diabetes at school.
+As children mature, so too will their capacity to make decisions and their ability to self-manage their type 1 diabetes.

 - ensure that their child can participate fully in their education and all the opportunities of school life.

-Parents/carers can help make this happen by taking responsibility for communicating with designated staff and providing them with up-to-date and accurate information for the safe and effective management of the young person’s type 1 diabetes.
+Parents/carers can help make this happen by taking responsibility for communicating with designated staff and providing them with up-to-date and accurate information for the safe and effective management of the child’s type 1 diabetes.

-- give consent that authorises designated staff to help and support their child with type 1 diabetes management during school times, way may include insulin administration where relevant;
+- give consent that authorises designated staff to help and support their child with type 1 diabetes management during school times, this may include insulin administration where relevant

-- ensure that their children are provided with the necessary supplies to manage their type 1 diabetes during school times, including, for example, insulin, blood glucose testing equipment, food and drinks.
+- ensure that their child is provided with the necessary supplies to manage their type 1 diabetes during school times, including insulin, blood glucose testing equipment, food and drinks.

-Parents or carers need to give appropriate consent to enable school staff to provide students with the support and assistance required to effectively implement the diabetes management plan.
-This consent gives authorisation for school staff, including the designated staff member, to provide the physical support necessary to carry out key tasks in supporting a student’s diabetes management, which may include monitoring blood glucose levels and administering insulin where necessary.
+Parents/carers need to give appropriate consent to enable school staff to provide students with the support and assistance required to effectively implement the diabetes management plan.
+This consent gives authorisation for school staff, including the designated staff members, to provide the physical support necessary to carry out key tasks in supporting a student’s diabetes management which may include monitoring blood glucose levels and administering insulin where necessary.

 The consent provided by parents or carers should cover:

-- what was agreed between the parents or carers and the the school about how the student’s type 1 diabetes will be managed at school (based on the diabetes management plan) and by whom.
-This is to be updated if there are changes in the school staff supporting the student.
+- what was agreed between the parents/carers and the school about how the student’s type 1 diabetes will be managed at school (based on the diabetes management plan) and by whom.
+This is to be updated if there are changes in the school staff supporting the student

 - whether the student is capable of self-managing their type 1 diabetes (including whether they are sufficiently mature and able to give their own consent to getting help).